 The Turks and Caicos in Movies, TV, Music, and Popular Culture

-Over the last decades, quite a few films and television shows have been shot in the Turks and Caicos.
-One interesting trait of the more modern productions shot here is that they really don’t show the amazing beaches, water, and marine environment that make our islands famous.
-With the exceptions of the 1941 film Bahama Passage, and the Le trésor de Pago Pago French television program, both of which exhibited incredible locations, most recent productions offer a rather drab color palette that doesn’t quite reflect our signature turquoise hues.
+Quite a few films and television shows have been filmed in the Turks and Caicos.
+One interesting trait of the more modern productions shot here is that they really don’t show the amazing beaches, water, and marine environment that make the islands famous.
+Two exceptions are the 1941 film Bahama Passage and the Le trésor de Pago Pago French television program, both of which feature incredible locations.

-The Turks and Caicos has hosted a truly impressive collection of heads of state and celebrities, many of which have stayed at exclusive retreats such as COMO Parrot Cay Resort on Parrot Cay, and Amanyara on Providenciales.
+The Turks and Caicos has hosted a truly impressive collection of heads of state and celebrities, many of whom have stayed at exclusive retreats such as COMO Parrot Cay Resort on Parrot Cay and Amanyara on Providenciales.

-The number of celebrities that have actually acted on film in the Turks and Caicos is far lower than the number who have simply visited and vacationed here.
+However, the number of celebrities who have actually acted in films and shows in the Turks and Caicos is far lower than those who have simply visited and vacationed here.

-The Turks and Caicos was the location for an early full feature film, Bahamas Passage.
+The Turks and Caicos was the location for the early full feature film Bahama Passage.
 This 1941 Technicolor film was shot on Salt Cay when the sea salt industry was still in full operation.

 Le trésor de Pago Pago